 The brush is a cleaning tool that comes in three shapes.
 The shapes make it possible for the Dremel tool to get inside corners, tight and difficult places.
-Use bristle brushes together with the polishing compound, and that makes cleaning and polishing faster.
+Use bristle brushes with the polishing compound, which makes cleaning and polishing faster.

 A set of four collets give you a complete package to start with.
-It saves you time since you pick the proper size for the specific application you are running or drill bit you want to use.
+It saves you time since you pick the proper size for your application or the drill bit you want to use.

 The Dremel 3000 is an improved version of Dremel’s rotary tools.
 It is a hand-powered tool that has different tips used for craft purposes.
 It has the EZ Twist nose cap with a wrench that allows you to use the nose cap to function as a wrench.
 It tightens the parts of the rotary tool.
 You do not need a tool wrench when you have a nose cap.
 The fan design cools the rotary tool.

-It comes with two vents that give a cooling effect to the tool when it is running.
+It comes with two vents that give the tool a cooling effect when running.
 When the rotary tool is running, it heats hence the need for a cooling system.
 It does not affect your body.
 The symmetrical design has a nose cap that looks like a trumpet.

-You are allowed to use the accessories and attachments that come with the rotary tool.
+You can use the accessories and attachments that come with the rotary tool.
 Its features make the rotary tool efficient.
 You combine them using a wide range of applications.
 Choose applications that produce the best ability of the rotary tool.
 It performs tasks such as cutting, grinding, sanding, carving, and polishing.
 That makes it versatile.

-It comes with a two-year warranty that ensures you have a well-functioning rotary tool.
+It has a two-year warranty that ensures you have a well-functioning rotary tool.
 It comes with a zipper bag that carries your accessories.
 The chances of misplacing your accessories are low.
-It has a capacity of 15 accessories and the hard case 25 accessories.
+It has a capacity of 15 accessories and a hard case that can store 25 accessories.

 The case secures the accessories as they are not exposed to damage if dropped.
 The wrench fitment prevents your thumb and index fingers from being hurt.
-You are allowed to tighten and release the locking as you change the head accessories.
+You can tighten and release the locking as you change the head accessories.
 It is inside the collar that fits comfortably.